algosup/2022-2023-project-4-game-design-Team-6/Documents/TestPlan.md

 - Index

 - Reporter
     - The person reporting the issue

-- Created
+- Date
     - The date of the report

 - Description
     - Description of the bug, as detailed as possible

 - Component
     - From where the bug comes from
     - Example: towers, enemies
     - Help to see where the majority of issues are coming from.

 - Steps
     - Steps detailed as much as possible

 - Assignee

 - Status
     - If the problem is
+    	- To do
         - Open
         - In progress
         - Closed